-The Deputy City Clerk can enter invoices into the system, process checks, and mail checks.
-The Deputy City Clerk can both receive and record the same cash receipt.
-The Deputy City Clerk has administrative access to the accounting software (MSI) and performs accounting functions.
+The Superintendent of the Business office can enter invoices into the system, process checks, and mail checks.
+The Superintendent of the Business office can both receive and record the same cash receipt.
+The Superintendent of the Business office has administrative access to the accounting software (MSI) and performs accounting functions.
 The effectiveness of established controls is diminished when personnel involved in the accounting function have the ability to modify their access rights to the various modules of the accounting software.